 Content adds substance to all four stories.
 The seat of the stool represents new content you create about your four stories.
 It might be an article you write or get written about something your brand knows or cares about, a video of a delighted client, an infographic to educate your market, a photograph with text that resonates for your customers or a piece of research you commission.
 Content can move, content can inspire and content might, if it’s good, be shared.
 Sometimes curating others’ content well can be just as effective – but always respect copywrite and honour the creators.
 Linking back is good.

-Physical marketing includes PR, stakeholder relations/networking, stunts and events – elements with a real world presence, offline.
-PR gives you credibility you can’t get on your own.
-The opportunities have never been greater and the demand for interesting stories is strong.
+Other peoples’ channels give your story credibility you can’t get on your own.
+For PR / media relations, the opportunities have never been greater and the demand for interesting stories is strong.
 Not only are journalists and editors at traditional media outlets hungry for quality content but so are all the businesses and bloggers publishing their own content with followers to entertain, educate and inspire.
 Having a third party share your content gives it kudos and gets it before audiences who might not otherwise discover you.

-These three legs of storytelling – Social, other digital and physical communications, are the essence of marketing communications success these days.
-Great content shared in the physical world, socially and digitally should underpin any brand.
+These three legs of storytelling – your digital and physical communications, and other peoples’ channels, are the essence of marketing communications success these days.
+Great content shared in the physical world, digitally and amplified by others’ media should drive every marketing communications plan.
 The traditional path of building a brand through paid advertising has been in decline for decades.
 Advertising can still make your brand famous fast, or, if done well, generate a lot of leads in a hurry.
 It can also be an expensive way to get your cat ignored or worse – make it seem a rude and yowling thing.

 Advertising essentially interrupts the stories people want to see or hear.
 It’s as bad online as it is on TV or in the newspaper – we simply change channel or turn the page or scroll on by.
 Almost a quarter (24%) of people use ad-blocker software in Aotearoa NZ and that number isn’t going down.